Diabetes Care and Treatment

 - An eye exam performed by an eye doctor

 - A flu shot

 At MedStar Union Memorial, our teams of primary care physicians work closely with our endocrinologists on your behalf.
-We partner with you and work together to ensure your diabetes care and treatment is managed as carefully and efficiently as possible.
+We partner with you and work together to ensure your care and treatment is managed as carefully and efficiently as possible.

 The way you eat has a lot to do with your health.
 The registered dietitians at MedStar Union Memorial will work one-on-one with you to individualize a Medical Nutrition Therapy plan that will help you establish new eating habits.
 Our experienced staff will consider your current eating habits, medical history, and specific dietary requirements to develop a plan to achieve results.

 Making lifestyle changes and learning how to eat well is important for controlling many medical conditions.
 We can help with many conditions including:

 - Nutrition in pregnancy